Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 1. Update **DeviceAuthentication** property with your **Azure Sphere Tenant ID**.
 1. Update the **AllowedConnections** property with the IoT Central Application endpoint URLs you copied to Notepad.
 1. **Review** your updated manifest_app.json file.
-It should look similar to the following.
+It should be similar to the following.

     ```json
     {